lcdsmao/blog/content/2019-05-01_material-designtransition-for-floating-action-button-in-android/index.md

 - FabTransformationScrimBehavior
 - FabTransformationSheetBehavior

+Then just bind the full class name to views via `app:layout_behavior`.

-I create a simple behavior that extends `ExpandableTransformationBehavior` that let the speed dial actions view appear sequentially instead of all appears at once ([source code](https://github.com/lcdsmao/ExpandableFABExample/blob/master/app/src/main/java/com/paranoid/mao/expandablewidgetexample/EmitExpandableTransformationBehavior.kt)):
+Here is a custom behavior example that let the speed dial actions views appear sequentially:

 ![image](3.gif)

+The custom behavior inherited the `ExpandableTransformationBehavior` and here is the [source code](https://github.com/lcdsmao/ExpandableFABExample/blob/master/app/src/main/java/com/paranoid/mao/expandablewidgetexample/EmitExpandableTransformationBehavior.kt).

 ### Summary

-By using `com.google.android.material:material` we almost only need to write a few XML codes to achieve the fancy transformation animations for the floating action button.
+By using `com.google.android.material:material` we only need to write a few XML codes to achieve the fancy transformation animations for the floating action button.